virtual-labs/exp-equivalence-relation-iiith/experiment/theory.md

 - Symmetricity - For $a, b \in Z$, let $(a, b) \in R \implies a \grq b$.
 This does not imply that $b \grq a$.
 For example, $12 \grq 9$ but 9 is not greater than or equal to 12.
 This implies $R$ is not symmetric.

-We do not need to check for transitivity as R is not symmetric \implies R is not an equivalence relation.
+We do not need to check for transitivity as $R$ is not symmetric $\implies R$ is not an equivalence relation.

 #### Definitions Related to Equivalence Relation